Trade Stock Indices

 Indices Pivot Point = (High + Low + Close) / 3

-Day traders use the calculated pivot points to determine levels of entry, stops and profit taking, by trying to determine where the majority of other indices traders may be doing the same.
+Day traders use the calculated pivot-points to determine levels of entry, stops and profit taking, by trying to determine where the majority of other indices traders may be doing the same.

-The central pivot point can then be used to calculate the support and resistance levels as follows:
+The central pivot-point can then be used to calculate the support & resistance levels as follows:

-Pivot points consist of a central point level surrounded by three support levels below it and three resistance levels above it.
+Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
 These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the stock indices trading market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

-The central pivot can then be used to calculate the support and resistance levels as follows:
+The central pivot can then be used to calculate the support & resistance levels as follows:

 Resistance 3